Lumi-supercomputer/LUMI-SoftwareStack/Setup/README.md

     then anyway, and users will have to verify whether their job scripts still work anyway, so this is probably not a bad moment for this change.

+## Testing to do

+  * Check if the default programming environment is correctly loaded.

+  * Check if compiling works.

+  * Check what happens when launching a job from the default.

+  * Check what happens when CrayEnv is loaded

+      * There may be some problems as the default versions for Cray and CrayEnv are likely different.
+Force a reload of some modules?
+This is tricky unless we simply load a cpe module?

+      * And check what happens in a job script.

+        Likely: Modules loaded but with the wrong targets until CrayEnv is reloaded.

+  * Start from a clean environment, load LUMI

+      * What happens to the PrgEnv? **Currently the wrong version until a cpeGNU/cpeCray/cpeAMD module is loaded, improve by loading a cpe module to force a reload?**

+      * What is the effect on job scripts?

+          * No reload of LUMI: You likely get the environment from the login nodes.

+          * With a reload: Right partition for the selected nodes, may suprise you!

+  * Try EasyBuild-user

+  * Check if EasyBuild-production produces the expected warnings.